asaboor-gh/ipyslides/README.md

     - Included custom built widgets for enhanced interaction.
     - Pass any DOMWidget as a parameter to `interact/interactive` functions unlike default `ipywidgets.interactive` behavior.
     - Observe any trait of the widget by `{'widget_name': 'trait_name'}` where `'widget_name'` is assigned to a `widget`/`fixed(widget)` in control parameters.
+    - Add `ipywidgets.Button` to hold callbacks which use it as paramter for a click
 - **Plotly Integration**: Modified plotly support with additional traits like `selected` and `clicked`
 - **Matplotlib Support**: Convert matplotlib plots to HTML format using `plt2html`
 - **Event Callbacks**: Easy widget event handling with the `@callback` decorator inside the subclass of `InteractBase` or multiple functions in `interact/interactive` functions.